 Common Health Issues

-Rhodesian Ridgebacks are generally healthy, but they can face certain genetic conditions.
-Hip dysplasia and dermoid sinus are two such issues.
-Hip dysplasia affects the dog’s hip joint, leading to arthritis or pain.
-Dermoid sinus is a skin condition that can cause infections if not treated.
-Regular check-ups help catch heart issues and thyroid problems early.
+Rhodesian Ridgebacks are generally healthy but can face genetic conditions.
+Hip dysplasia and dermoid sinus are common issues.
+Hip dysplasia can lead to arthritis or pain, while dermoid sinus can cause infections if not treated.

 Dietary Needs